How to get your kitchen ready to host Thanksgiving – 8 steps from professional organizers for a smooth and seamless setup

-It is, therefore, essential to get your kitchen ready for Thanksgiving guests – just as you would set out your Thanksgiving table decor or set things up now to make post-Thanksgiving cleaning easier.
+It is, therefore, essential to get your kitchen ready for Thanksgiving guests – just as you would plan your decorations, tablescape or menu.

 How to get your kitchen ready for Thanksgiving guests

 Whether you have a large kitchen or are hosting Thanksgiving in a small space, you can never do too much prep work to ensure the actual day runs smoothly.
-These are the seven places to start.
+Here's where to start.

 1. Clear off counters

-You might be amazed at how even just a quick clear-out can be perfect for making more counter space in a small kitchen – perfect for hosting guests in a limited footprint.
+You might be amazed at how even just a quick clear-out can be perfect for making more counter space in a small kitchen – perfect for hosting guests in a limited footprint, so use a kitchen decluttering checklist and get to work.

 2. Take the chance to deep clean

-Cleaning a kitchen is a must to prepare a kitchen for Thanksgiving guests, says Sean McGrath, professional cleaner and founder of Cleaning Technique:
+As tedious as it may be, deep cleaning a kitchen is a must to prepare a kitchen for Thanksgiving guests, says Sean McGrath, professional cleaner and founder of Cleaning Technique.

 ‘Take the opportunity to give your kitchen a thorough deep clean.
 When you’re catering for family and friends it must be as clean as possible before you start cooking, as you want to ensure that you are preparing food in a hygienic environment to minimize the chance of contamination.

-‘When deep cleaning a room, it’s important that you start at the highest point and work down.
+‘When deep cleaning your kitchen, it’s important that you start at the highest point and work down.
 So, light fixtures, air con, high shelves – clean anything up high and work your way down from there.
 That way, as dirt and particles drop and settle, you’ll be able to clean them up as you progress.’

 3. Take stock of what you already have at home

-Although it is unlikely that your guests will start to rummage through your kitchen storage, it is important to declutter a pantry and declutter a fridge to stock-check what you already have before writing your shopping list, says Lauren Allen, chef.
+Although it is unlikely that your guests will start to rummage through your kitchen storage, it is important to declutter a pantry and declutter a fridge to stock-check what you already have before writing your shopping list, says Allen.
 This prevents duplicates that will either go to waste or take up much-needed space for food storage and stowing leftovers, she explains.

 4. Plan out a menu before food shopping

-Once you have taken stock, then you can get to planning meals and shopping, continues Lauren Saltman, professional home organizer and founder of Living.
-Simplified.:
+Once you have taken stock, then you can get to planning meals and shopping, says Lauren Saltman, professional home organizer and founder of Living Simplified.

-‘Menu plan early and don't forget that your guests might be around before Thanksgiving so be sure to have extra snacks and food on hand.
-Then create a detailed shopping list and get to the grocery store before they get crowded or run out of an important ingredient.
+‘Menu plan early and don't forget that your guests might be around before Thanksgiving so be sure to have extra snacks and food on hand,' she says.
+'Then, create a detailed shopping list and get to the grocery store before they get crowded or run out of an important ingredient.'

 5. Group items together so they’re easy to find